blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/bitbucket/bitbucketintegration.md

           - bash <(curl -s -L https://detect.synopsys.com/detect9.sh) --blackduck.url="${BLACKDUCK_URL}" --blackduck.api.token="${BLACKDUCK_TOKEN} --blackduck.trust.cert=true"
 ```

-<note type="note">Configure [solution_name] as a command after the code-build step as it relies on access to the code tree and the build environment.</note>
+<note type="important">Configure [solution_name] as a command after the code-build step as it relies on access to the code tree and the build environment.</note>

 When you commit the modified YAML file, the build is triggered.
 After the pipeline build with [solution_name] completes, you can view the complete scan results in your [blackduck_product_name] instance.
 For additional information and properties for [solution_name], refer to [Detect properties](../../properties/all-properties.md) for more details.